MikeS96/vio_quadrotor/README.md

 # Stereo Visual Odometry (VO) and Visual Inertial Odometry (VIO) with an Error-State Extended Kalman Filter in a quad-rotor

-This repository is intended to provide complete VO and VIO pipelines for a quad-rotor.
+This repository is intended to provide a complete VO and VIO pipelines for a quad-rotor.

 <div  align="center">
 <img src="./assets/vio_full.gif" width="380" />